CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 Please see the sample scene files to learn how to load a mesh into the scene.
 ![mesh](img/mesh.png)
 ### Performance Analysis - Bounding Volume Check On vs. Off
+I'm getting **1.8 fps** for the bounding culling on vs. **1.6 fps** for the bounding culling off (higher is better).
+Bounding volume culling does give a slight performance boost.
+It is not a big difference, but that's mostly because I'm only testing the cow mesh.
+If the mesh is more complicated and has more out-of-bound vertices, the benefits are expected to be significantly bigger.

 ## <a name="texture">Texture Mapping with Simple Procedural Texture</a>
 Loading a mesh without its texture is no fun!
 Fortunately, my pathtracer also loads the texture and maps it on the mesh according to the given uv coordinates.